Whang-od

-She has been tattooing headhunters and women of the indigenous people of Butbut in Buscalan, Kalinga, since she was 15 years old, but the Butbut warriors who used to earn tattoos by protecting villages or killing enemies no longer exist.
-Despite this, Whang-od continues to practice her traditional art form on tourists visiting Buscalan.
+At the age of 11, she began tattooing Butbut headhunters and women.
+Butbut warriors traditionally earned tattoos from deeds in combat.
+With the end of tribal warfare in the region, Whang-od continues to practice traditional tattooing on tourists visiting Buscalan.

+Unlike the majority of Filipinos, she does not speak Filipino or English.
+She only communicates in Kalinga, her native language, and Ilocano, a lingua franca of Northern Luzon.

+In April 2023, 106-year-old Whang-od appeared on the cover of Vogue Philippines' Beauty Issue, making her the oldest living person to ever be on the cover of Vogue.

 The National Commission for Culture and the Arts (NCCA) conferred on Whang-od the prestigious Dangal ng Haraya Award at Tabuk, the capital of Whang-od's ethnic province of Kalinga, in 2018.
 She was nominated for the National Living Treasures Award (Gawad Manlilikha ng Bayan) in 2017.
 Her nomination is still being processed by the NCCA.